What Happens on a Cruise, Stays on the Cruise - Part 4

 Disconcerting, to say the least.

-Whatever would happen with dinner that night, Lemara was grateful she didn't have to pay for it.
+Whatever would happen with dinner that night, Lemara was grateful it was already paid for.

-She pondered at the person, whose role it was to select which guests got lumbered with whom at the dinner table.
-Suddenly she wanted to be anywhere, but at that table, she glanced up to the balcony where Harry was sitting.
+She pondered at the person, whose role it was to coordinate what guests got lumbered with whom at the dinner table.
+Suddenly she wanted to be anywhere, but at that table, she glanced up to the balcony where Harry sat.
 Harry was engaged in holding court.

 Mrs Chatterbox, no longer content with the imaginary attention from her husband, turned her attention back to Lemara.